trustshare/examples/README.md

 ```bash
 yarn
 ```
 **N.B.** This repository leverages [yarn workspaces](https://classic.yarnpkg.com/lang/en/docs/workspaces/).
 All commands should be run from the root.

+## 🌳 Environment Variables
+Each project needs to be setup with environment variables which contain your trustshare private and public API keys.

+See the individual example readme for instructions on how to do this.
 ## 👨🏽‍🍳 Recipes

 <table>